orvalho/JavaScriptExercises/README.md

 - [x] 22.
 Remove a character at the specified position of a given string and return the new string
 - [x] 23.
 Create a new string from a given string changing the position of first and last characters
 - [x] 24.
 Create a new string from a given string with the first character of the given string added at the front and back
+- [x] 25.
+Check if a given positive number is a multiple of 3 or a multiple of 7